Rougle/BeerBook/README.md

 Admins are able to delete comments and CRUD beers and users.

 BeerBook was developed using MongoDB (and Mongoose), Express.js, AngularJS and Node.js.
 It also uses various plugins like ngFileUpload, angular-translate and angular-feeds.
+BeerBook api is mostly open, so one can almost completely empty it with postman.